 Our business is currently conducted by our wholly-owned subsidiaries, Artisan ("Artisan"), Food Innovations ("FII"), Food New Media Group, Inc. ("FNM"), Organic Food Brokers ("OFB"), Gourmet Food Service Group, Inc. ("GFG"), Gourmet Foodservice Warehouse, Inc. ("GFW"), Gourmeting, Inc. ("Gourmeting"), The Haley Group, Inc. ("Haley"), Oasis ("Oasis"), 4 The Gourmet, Inc. (d/b/a For The Gourmet, Inc.), ("Gourmet"); Innovative Gourmet, LLC ("Innovative Gourmet"); and Food Funding, LLC ("Food Funding" and collectively with IVFH and its other subsidiaries, the "Company" or "IVFH").
 Overall, our business activities are focused around the distribution or the enabling of distribution of high quality, unique specialty food and food related products ranging from specialty foodservice products to Consumer Packaged Goods ("CPG") products through a variety of sales channels.
 Since its incorporation, the Company primarily through FII's relationship with the producers, growers, and makers of thousands of unique specialty foodservice products and through its relationship with US Foods, Inc. ("U.S. Foods" or "USF"), has been in the business of providing premium restaurants, within 24 - 72 hours, with the freshest origin-specific perishable, and healthcare products shipped directly from our network of vendors and from our warehouses.
 Our customers include restaurants, hotels, country clubs, national chain accounts, casinos, hospitals and catering houses.
-Gourmet has been in the business of providing specialty food e-commerce consumers, through its own website at www.forethegourmet.com and through www.amazon.com, with unique specialty gourmet food products shipped directly from our network of vendors and from our warehouses within 24 - 72 hours.
-GFG is focused on expanding the Company's program offerings to additional customers.
-In our business model, we receive orders from our customers and then work closely with our suppliers and our warehouse facilities to have the orders fulfilled.
-In order to maintain freshness and quality, we carefully select our suppliers based upon, among other factors, their quality, uniqueness, reliability and access to overnight courier services.
+Gourmet has been in the business of providing specialty gourmet food products shipped directly from our network of vendors and from our warehouses of providing specialty from our network of vendors and from our warehouses within 24 - 72 hours.
+Strong directly from our network of vendors and from our warehouses of providing specialty food products shipped directly from our network of vendors and from our warehouses of providing specialty food products shipped directly from our network of vendors and from our warehouses sith 24 - 72 hours.
+GFG is focused on expanding the Co